dylanhu7/carnot/DEVLOG.md

 In my initial implementation, I will follow [this tutorial](https://ianjk.com/ecs-in-rust/) from [Ian Kettlewell](https://ianjk.com/about/) but also bring in additional functionality such as resources and built-in iterators.

+In the future, I hope to implement a much more advanced ECS system that can handle complex queries and define systems ergonoimcally.
+Bevy's ECS system is extremely ergonomic, using Rust functions as systems and function parameters to define queries.
+Ian Kettlewell's [kecs] crate might be a good reference for that, as it's not as feature-rich as Bevy's ECS but still provides a nice API for an archetypal ECS system.

 ## 2024-04-01

 In researching modern render pipelines, I have decided to play around with Vulkan as there are more resources available covering best practices and common optimizations.
 I have started following the [Vulkan Tutorial](https://docs.vulkan.org/tutorial/latest/index.html) in C++.
 I am particularly interested in the parts of the tutorial that cover synchronization, as understanding how synchronization is naively implemented in Vulkan with semaphores and fences will help me understand how a render graph system can abstract away these details.